The Thomas Pages homepage

 It should not be hard to understand therefore that this unchanging nature of God not only precedes but is also unavoidably the basis of all decisions of God relative to all that exists.

-This means that God's choosing of all believers 'in Christ' before the 'foundation of the world' to be His own, as described in the Scripture above, is more than from a knowledge of individual decisions to surrender to the claims of Christ made by persons in evangelistic meetings.
+means therefore that God's choosing of all believers 'in Christ' before the 'foundation of the world' to be His own, as described in the Scripture above, is more than simply about a knowledge of individual decisions to surrender to the claims of Christ made by persons in evangelistic meetings.

 Sadly,